jarben/echarts-doc/en/option-gl/component/globe.md

 ## layers(Array)

-Configuring the Earth's surface layer, you can use the added configuration item clouds, or on [baseTexture] (~ globe.baseTexture) supplemented drawn contour countries like.
+Allows to configure globe's surface layers.
+Can be use to add additional clouds layer, or to mix another map layer with the [baseTexture] (~ globe.baseTexture) to show country borders and so on.

 ### show(boolean) = true

-Whether the layer.
+Shows the layer if true.

 ### type(string) = 'overlay'

 Type layer, optionally:

 + `'overlay'`

-A cover layer on the surface, and the like can be used to display clouds.
+Cover's globe's base texture, can be used to render clouds layer.

 + `'blend'`

-With [baseTexture] (~ globe.baseTexture) mixing.
+Blends with [baseTexture] (~ globe.baseTexture).

 ### name(string)

-Name layer, set layer properties can be used when using setOption name to identify the layer needs to be updated.
+Name of the layer, can be used when updating layer.

 ```js
 chart.setOption({